msuliq/omniauth_oidc/README.md

 ### Routes

-The gem uses dynamic routes when making requests to the OIDC provider endpoints.
-These routes follow the naming pattern of `https://your_app.com/auth/<simple_provider>/callback`, where `<simple_provider>` is the provider name defined within the configuration of the `omniauth.rb` initializer.
+The gem uses dynamic routes when making requests to the OIDC provider endpoints, so called `redirect_uri` which is a non-configurable value that follows the naming pattern of `https://your_app.com/auth/<simple_provider>/callback`, where `<simple_provider>` is the provider name defined within the configuration of the `omniauth.rb` initializer.
+This represents the `redirect_uri` that will be passed with the authorization request to your OIDC provider and that has to be registered with your OIDC provider as permitted `redirect_uri`.

 Dynamic routes are used to process responses and perform intermediary steps by the middleware, e.g. request phase, token verification.
-While you can define and use same routes within your Rails app, you can modify your `routes.rb` to perform a dynamic redirect to a another controller method.
-In an example below, all OIDC responses are ultimately redirected to the `omniauth` method of the `callbacks_controller`, which is a universal method to handle authentication with various omniauth providers:
+While you can define and use same routes within your Rails app, it is highly recommended to modify your `routes.rb` to perform a dynamic redirect to a another controller method so this does not cause any conflicts with the middleware or the authorization flow.

+In an example below, `auth/:provider/callback` is generalized `redirect_uri` value that is passed in the authorization flow, while all OIDC provider responses are ultimately redirected to the `omniauth` method of the `callbacks_controller`, which could be a "Swiss army knife" method to handle authentication or user data from various omniauth providers:

 ```ruby
 # config/routes.rb